;

 • The risk of infection: If the root canal is not properly sealed or cleaned, bacteria can enter and cause inflammation or abscess.
 A post may increase this risk by creating a pathway for bacteria to travel along.

-• The cost and durability: A post crown is usually more expensive and complex than a filling or a regular crown.
+• The cost and lifespan: A post crown is usually more expensive and complex than a filling or a regular crown.
 It may also require more maintenance and adjustments over time.

 Sometimes, a tooth is just beyond repair - it can't stay in your mouth and has to be removed.
-But don't worry, your dentist can help you figure out what to do next.
-They might suggest a bridge or implant to replace the missing tooth.
-Here are a few reasons why a tooth might need to be pulled:
+But don’t worry, you can still consider implant placement as an option.

 • It's decayed or broken beyond repair.